 Bitcoin is a cryptocurrency, that uses a source code that uses highly complex algorithms to prevent unauthorized duplication or creation of Bitcoin units.
 It's nearly impossible to break Bitcoin's source code and manipulate the currency's supply.

 The bitcoin system is designed to publicly record and update Bitcoin transactions and other relevant data without revealing the identity of the individuals or groups involved.
-Instead, Bitcoin users are identified by public keys, that serve as the requisite address during transaction.
+Instead, Bitcoin users are identified by public keys, that serve as the requisite address during a transaction.

 Bitcoin exchanges allow users to exchange Bitcoin units for numerous fiat currencies.
 Many of these exchanges also exchange Bitcoin units for other cryptocurrencies, including less popular counterparts that can't directly be exchanged for fiat currencies.
 Most Bitcoin exchanges take a cut for their services, typically less than 1%, of each transaction's value.